BountySecurity/gbounty/README.md

     	Update profiles to the latest version --force-update-profiles
-    	Re-download the latest version of profiles
+    	Re-download the latest version of profiles --check-updates
+    	Check for available updates forcefully
+	By default, available updates are checked only once a day ​
 TARGET INPUT:
   -u, --url value
     	If specified, it will be used as a target url